typarker04/nfl_game_predictor/README.md

 This project utilizes the publicly available python package _nflreadpy_.
 Game data is transformed into team-centric features, allowing each upcoming matchup to be represented as a comparison between two teams’ recent performance profiles.

+## How To Use

+This project gets updated weekly with the most recent NFL stats, ensuring the most up-to-date estimations.
+To see upcoming games, you can either run the nfl_predictor.py file, or inspect the csv file _upcoming_diffs.py_.

 ## Repository Structure

 ├── data/ # Raw and/or processed game data